 Osteoarthritis vs. rheumatoid arthritis

-Osteoarthritis and rheumatoid arthritis (RA) share the same symptoms but they are very different conditions.
-Osteoarthritis is a degenerative condition, which means that it increases in severity over time.
+Osteoarthritis and rheumatoid arthritis (RA) share the same symptoms, but they are very different.
+Osteoarthritis is a degenerative condition that increases in severity over time.
 RA, on the other hand, is an autoimmune disorder.

 People with RA have immune systems that confuse the soft lining around the joints with a threat to the body, which causes it to attack that area.

 This soft lining, which includes the synovial fluid, is called the synovium.
 As the immune system launches its attack, fluid builds up inside the joint, causing stiffness, pain, swelling, and inflammation.

 If you are not sure what type of arthritis you have, the best option is to talk to your doctor.
 But you can also do your research.

 Osteoarthritis is often a slow-developing disease that can be difficult to diagnose until it begins to cause painful or debilitating symptoms.
 Early osteoarthritis is usually diagnosed after an accident or other incident that causes a fracture that requires an x-ray.